 The AA screening process considered potential effects that may arise during implementation of the Proposed Amendment.
-Through an assessment of the sources for effects and an evaluation of the Proposed Amendment it was determined that the existing Scheme accounts for development within the Cherrywood area.
+Through an assessment of the sources for effects and an evaluation of the Proposed Amendment it was determined that the existing Scheme accounts for development within Cherrywood area.
+It has been evaluated that the Proposed Amendment has no additional sources for effects on ecological processes.